Gabriella439/dhall-manual/manuscript/04-ProjectOrganization.md

 Here we name the imported package after the project (e.g. `mergify`), which is an idiom that comes in handy when you start importing more than one package.

-This is level of granularity is appropriate for a small project of this size and future chapters will reuse this smaller layout.
+This level of granularity is appropriate for a small project and future chapters will continue to use this smaller layout.
 However, for completeness this chapter will also cover a more granular file organization suitable for larger projects.

 ## Large-scale project organization